 Rule 1.15(d)(3) and (e) requires that your client trust bank account records be reconciled every month and that you create a written record that shows you went through the reconciliation process.
-It's alright to hire a bookkeeper or the equivalent, but you are still personally responsible for accounting to your clients and to the State Bar for the money in your client trust bank accounts.
-Therefore, even if you never intend to do the reconciling, you should understand the process.
-Even if it's your bookkeeper's mistake, if you bounce a client trust bank account check, you're the one your client or the State Bar is going to come to for an explanation.
+It's alright to use accounting software applications and to hire a properly supervised bookkeeper or the equivalent, especially if you lack accounting skills, but you are still personally responsible for accounting to your clients and to the State Bar for the money in your client trust bank accounts.
+Therefore, even if you do not personally carry out the monthly reconciliation, you should understand the process and exercise supervisorial oversight.
+(Regarding software and other accounting technology, see the discussion of computerized systems in Section VII: Recordkeeping.)